 How to:

 - Pour the apple cider into a large pot.
-Heat the cider, cinnamon, cloves, star anise, orange slices, nutmeg, and chili in a 3-4 liters pot.
+Heat the cider, cinnamon, cloves, star anise, orange slices, nutmeg, and chilli in a 3-4 litres pot.

-- Cover with lid and simmer for about 45 minutes, stirring occasionally to prevent burning.
+- Cover with a lid and simmer for about 45 minutes, stirring occasionally to prevent burning.

-- Serve hot right away with a cinnamon stick and whipped cream, if desired.
+- Serve hot immediately with a cinnamon stick and whipped cream, if desired.
 It can be served cold as well.

-- Note: Apple juice can be used instead of apple cider, for the difference between apple juice and apple cider check this article.
+- Note: Apple juice can be used instead of apple cider; check this article for the difference between apple juice and apple cider.

 Hot Spiced Apple Cider